-The Tax Club is quite active at the Law Center.
-The Tax Club has been in existence since 1996.
-For the last two years, the Tax Club has sponsored a Volunteer Income Tax Assistance ("VITA") site where LSU law students help low-income taxpayers fill in their income tax returns.
-The club has also offered (and plans to offer) a session for the Tax Club members on how to perform tax research.
-The club sponsors guest speakers and panel discussions on issues involving tax practice and information about the various LLM programs in taxation.
+The Tax Club The Tax Club sponsors a Volunteer Income Tax Assistance ("VITA") site where LSU law students help low-income taxpayers fill in their income tax returns.
+The club offers a session for the Tax Club members on how to perform tax research.
+The club sponsors guest speakers and panel discussions on issues involving tax practice and information about the various LL.M. programs in taxation.